alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 <div class="post__separator" aria-hidden="true">&#9672;</div>

-## Parents/guardians with young children
+<h2 id="parents-guardians-with-young-children">Parents/guardians with young children</h2>

 Having young children can make conferences very difficult -- they require full-time care, which means you're either taking them around the conference (so you may have to leave talks or conversations in a hurry), or you need somebody else to provide childcare.
 Neither are easy or convenient.